|Careers Leader||Mrs L Trapnellfirstname.lastname@example.org|

 We aim to offer all students as much guidance and advice to assist them in making informed decisions.

-Students can speak to their tutor, Progress Leader and Michelle Seaman (Careers Advisor) anytime they need to during their chosen Post 16 application processes.
+Students can speak to their tutor, Progress Leader and Will Crowhurst (Careers Advisor) anytime they need to during their chosen Post 16 application processes.

 College application forms should be submitted directly to the students chosen college, the college will then contact the school for a reference, once the school has provided a reference, students will be invited into college to attend an interview.